Can Medical Assistants Start IVs? State-by-State Analysis

 States that restrict IV procedures

 Florida, California, New York, and Texas prohibit medical assistants from starting IVs.
-Even if you complete training, the law does not permit you to perform this procedure unless you hold a qualifying license.
+Even with advanced training, the law does not permit you to perform IV placement unless you hold a qualifying license.

-This reinforces the importance of understanding what medical assistants can and cannot do.
+Learning what medical assistants can and cannot do is essential.
 Respecting your scope of practice protects both you and your patients.

 Why IV certification still matters

-Even in states like Florida, IV therapy certification adds value to your resume and prepares you for future roles in advanced care or out-of-state opportunities.
+Even in states like Florida where IV therapy is typically reserved for registered nurses, IV certification adds value to your resume and prepares you for future roles in advanced care or out-of-state opportunities.

 IV certification requirements

 Certification programs teach safe insertion techniques, sterile protocols, and infusion monitoring.
-These courses include clinical practice and testing to ensure you’re ready if state law permits delegation.
+These courses include clinical practice and testing to ensure you're ready if state law permits delegation and receive training that potential employers value.

 Career growth opportunities